nicolastiennguyen/smart_fire_alerts/README.md

 ## 👨‍💻 Contact

-If you have any questions, feel free to reach out to me:
+If you have any questions or feedback, feel free to reach out to me:

 - **LinkedIn**: [https://www.linkedin.com/in/nicolas--nguyen/](https://www.linkedin.com/in/nicolas--nguyen/)